Cook21/camera-samples/README.md

 # Modified CameraXBasic
 This is a modified version of the Google CameraX sample
 ## Features
-* Add support for pinch-zoom and tap-to-focus
+* Add support for zoom and tap-to-focus
 * remove ImageAnalyzer
 * force portrait mode, add photo atuo rotation
 * take photo when the button is pushed down to avoid shaking